MostAwesomeDude/construct/docs/transition29.rst

 All constructs: `compile benchmark testcompiled` methods were added (see `this chapter <https://construct.readthedocs.io/en/latest/compilation.html#compiling-schemas>`_)

+All constructs: operator * can be used for docstrings (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#documenting-fields>`_)

 Compiled CompilableMacro Decompiled added (used internally)

 String* classes require explicit encoding (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#strings>`_)